Hozan77/Hozan77/README.md

 # 👋 Hi, I’m Hozan

 ### 🌟 About Me
 I am a passionate computer science student at Laval University, currently enhancing my skills and working on exciting projects.
-I have a diverse set of technical skills and hands-on experience from internships in reputable institutions.
+I have a diverse set of technical skills and hands-on experience from internships.

 ### 🛠️ Skills
 - **Programming Languages:** C++, C#, Python, JavaScript, PHP, HTML & CSS